United Nations–African Union Mission in Darfur: Major units

-Drawdown
+Withdrawal

-During mid-2017 UN Security Council authorisation of the Mission imposed personnel reductions The approved Force strength was to be reduced in two phases: Phase 1 levels to be reached by 31 December 2017 and Phase 2 reductions by 30 June 2018.
+During mid-2017 UN Security Council authorisation of the Mission imposed personnel reductions.
+The approved Force strength was to be reduced in two phases: Phase 1 levels to be reached by 31 December 2017 and Phase 2 reductions by 30 June 2018.
 Along with reductions in personnel UNAMID was to close eleven bases during Phase 1.
 During September four 'team sites' were closed and handed over to Sudanese Government officials: Mellit, Malha and Um Kadada in North Darfur and Muhajeria in East Darfur.
 During October another seven bases were closed: Abu Shouk, Tine, Habila Eid, Al Fursan (12 October), Tulus (15 October), Forobaranga (17 October) and, finally, Zam Zam (21 October).

 Participants

 On 12 August 2007, Alpha Oumar Konare, chairman of the AU, announced that UNAMID was likely to be an all-African peacekeeping force.
 As of 30 June 2013, the total number of personnel in the mission was 19,735: